-If you’re unsure if your lips are severely swollen, be on the lookout for one or both of your lips being larger than normal.
-Your lip may feel “fat” and painful, and you may have difficulty doing the following:
+If you’re unsure if your lips are severely swollen, look for one or both of your lips being larger than normal.
+Your lip may feel “fat” and painful.
+You may also have difficulty doing the following:

 Sunburned lips can be treated with healing and cooling ointments.
-Some of the traditional remedies you might use for sunburns on your body aren’t good to use on your lips.
-This is because there’s the likelihood you could ingest what you put on your lips.
+Some of the traditional remedies you might use for sunburns on your body may not be good to use on your lips.
+There’s the likelihood you could ingest what you put on your lips.

 For your lips, try these remedies:

-Rinsing a soft washcloth in cold water and resting it on your lips can take away some of the hot feeling on your lips.
-Another option is to dip the washcloth in milk or ice water.
-The milk helps reduce the body’s inflammatory response.
-Avoid icing your burn directly, which could cause more tissue damage.
+Rinsing a soft washcloth in cold water and resting it on your lips can reduce the hot feeling on your lips.
+Another option is to dip the washcloth in ice water.
+Avoid icing your burn directly.

 You can also purchase after-sun gels at most drugstores.
 For your lips, only purchase gels that are made of 100 percent aloe.
-The gel can also be stored in the refrigerator to provide more cooling to the “burn” and take down the temperature.
+The gel can also be stored in the refrigerator to provide a more cooling sensation.

-Taking an anti-inflammatory medication can help ease the pain and redness associated with a sunburn.
-Examples include ibuprofen (Advil, Motrin) and acetaminophen (Tylenol), which can relieve pain from the inside.
+Taking an anti-inflammatory medication can help ease the pain and redness associated with a sunburn, especially if taken soon after sun exposure.
+Examples include ibuprofen (Advil, Motrin).
+They can relieve pain from the inside.

 Hydrocortisone 1 percent cream

 Treatments to avoid

-You should avoid any products that have lidocaine, which numbs the skin.
-This ingredient shouldn’t be ingested.
+You should avoid any products that have “–caine” listed, such as lidocaine or benzocaine.
+They can cause irritation or an allergic reaction on the skin.
+These ingredients also shouldn’t be ingested.